abdolence/slack-morphism/site/docs/docs/web-api.md

 With this scroller you have the following choice:

-* Load data lazily, but synchronously data to a standard Scala lazy container: Stream[] (Scala 2.12) / LazyList[] (Scala 2.13+)
+* Load data lazily, but synchronously data to a standard Scala lazy container: Stream[] (for Scala 2.12) or [LazyList[]](https://www.scala-lang.org/api/current/scala/collection/immutable/LazyList.html) (for Scala 2.13+)
-* Load data lazily and asynchronously with Async Iterator (implemented by Slack Morphism)
+* Load data lazily and asynchronously with [AsyncSeqIterator](/api/org/latestbit/slack/morphism/concurrent/AsyncSeqIterator.html)
-* Load data reactively with Publisher[] and use Reactive Streams
+* Load data reactively with [Publisher[]](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html) and use Reactive Streams

 For example, for [conversations.history](https://api.slack.com/methods/conversations.history) you can: